-- Policies and Procedures Maintain policies and procedures reasonably designed to prevent unlawful Internet pharmacy merchants from transacting through the electronic payment system, which may include policies and procedures requiring transactions to be legal in both the buyer's and seller's jurisdictions. - Proactive Internet Monitoring Employ third party firms and/or proprietary technologies to proactively monitor the Internet for merchants that attempt to process transactions involving illegal online medical product sellers. - Investigate and Remediate Maintain risk management programs to identify illegitimate Internet pharmacy merchants in order to terminate or remediate offending merchants in a timely manner. - Under a four party model8, the payment system operator would require the merchant's acquiring entity to investigate and subsequently terminate or remediate the offending merchant. - Under a three party model9 (or the PayPal model), the payment system operator would investigate and subsequently terminate or remediate the offending merchant directly. - Third Party Agent Oversight Payment system participants, utilizing Third Party Agents to sign up merchants on their behalf, should conduct due diligence on their agents in order to ensure compliance with the payment system operator's policies and procedures regarding the sale of illegitimate medical products. - Stay Informed Remain informed about legal and regulatory
+- Under a four party model, the payment system operator would require the merchant's acquiring entity to investigate and subsequently terminate or remediate the offending merchant. - Under a three party model (or the PayPal model), the payment system operator would investigate and subsequently terminate or remediate the offending merchant directly. - Third Party Agent Oversight Payment system participants, utilizing Third Party Agents to sign up merchants on their behalf, should conduct due diligence on their agents in order to ensure compliance with the payment system operator's policies and procedures regarding the sale of illegitimate medical products. - Stay Informed Remain informed about legal and regulatory developments with respect to Internet pharmacy sales and adjust risk strategies as appropriate.